dione-lee/FaceOSC-Wekinator-4-24-18/README.md

 Please download this repository for the workshop in Tuesday.

-This includes:
+This includes;
-The original FaceOSC app by Gene Kogan
+The original FaceOSC app by Gene Kogan.
-Wekinator by Rebecca Fiebrink
+Wekinator by Rebecca Fiebrink.
-A FaceOSC-Wekinator app (14 inputs)
+A FaceOSC-Wekinator app (14 inputs).